 a delicious hearty soup that freezes beautifully!

-- 1 med sweet potato (orange or white), peeled and cubed
+- 1 medium sweet potato, orange or white, peeled and cubed

 - 3 cups butternut squash, peeled and cubed

-- 7 med carrots, peeled and cut into 3 inch pieces
+- 7 medium carrots, peeled and cut into 3 inch pieces

 - 1 medium yellow onion, cut in half then cut each half into six sections